dotnet/docs-maui/docs/user-interface/controls/contentview.md

 Each property is backed by a `BindableProperty` instance.

-The following example shows the code-behind file for the `CardView` class:
+The following example shows the `CardTitle` bindable property in the code-behind file for the `CardView` class:

 ```csharp
 public partial class CardView : ContentView